hansvanlin/Marstek-venus-A/README.md

 ## **Force Mode**

-It's also posible to use the more common method via Force mode.
+It's also possible to use the more common method via Force mode.

 ## ℹ️ **Rationale: Control Methods**